COLLEGE STUDENTS WHO CARE

 DonCARES of Philadelphia, Inc. is a school-based non-profit organization of college students of color who strive to better themselves through community service, education workshops, and who have a desire to give back to their community.
 Members advocate for youth by pledging to become a mentor and an advocate to a high school student at The U School in North Philadelphia.

-As a former "at-risk" youth and a current college student at Temple University in Philadelphia, our founder believes that the people who represent higher education and academic success matter.
+As a former "at-risk" youth and a current high school English teacher in North Philadelphia, our founder believes that the people who represent higher education and academic success matter.
 Forrest is driven by the common belief that when high school students see their mentors are twenty-something-year-old college students of color, their perspective of what can be achieved can change.

 "EDUCATION IS TO LIBERTY AS WHEELS ARE TO A VEHICLE THAT IS DETERMINED TO MOVE FORWARD."